-- 30. After evaluating the measures already in existence to mitigate and control risk, there may still be some remaining exposure to risk (residual risk).
-It is important to stress that such exposure is not necessarily detrimental to the council and ensures that the council is aware of its key business risks; what controls are in place to manage (mitigate) these risks; and, what the potential impact of any residual risk exposure is.
+30. After evaluating the measures already in existence to mitigate and control risk, there may still be some remaining exposure to risk (residual risk).
+It is important to stress that such exposure is not necessarily detrimental to the council and ensures that the council is aware of its key business risks; what controls are in place to manage (mitigate) these risks; and what the potential impact of any residual risk exposure is.
 This step in the risk process never really ends as monitoring and review of your risk assessment to ensure it stays valid is an ongoing process.
 The ultimate aim of risk management/assessment is to implement measures to reduce the risks to an acceptable level.
 Monitoring and review of circumstances must occur to see whether the measures implemented have reduced risks effectively and whether more should be done.
-To summarise, are the controls being implemented, are they effective, do further controls need to be considered, therefore, re-scoring of the risk, and do new risks need to be incorporated or any existing ones deleted. - 31.
-It is important that those risks that have been identified as requiring action are subject to periodic review, to assess whether the risk of an event or occurrence still remains acceptable and if further controls are needed.
+To summarise, are the controls being implemented, are they effective and is the business requirement being met, has the risk changed, do further controls need to be considered, therefore, re-scoring of the risk, and do new risks need to be incorporated or any existing ones deleted.

+31. It is important that those risks that have been identified as requiring action are subject to periodic review, to assess whether the risk of an event or occurrence still remains acceptable and if further controls are needed.
 Any further action(s) should be determined, noted and implemented.
 The frequency of reviews should be decided by management, depending on the type and value of the risks identified (see also 32 below).
-Currently, at LCC, the significant strategic and operational risks are reviewed and reported on a quarterly basis to CMT and biannually to the A&RC, with strategic risks reported quarterly to the City Mayor and Executive, facilitated by the Manager, Risk Management.
+Currently, at LCC, the significant strategic and operational risks are reviewed and reported on a 4 monthly basis to CMT and bi-annually to the A&RC, with strategic risks reported 4 monthly to the City Mayor and Executive, facilitated by the Manager, Risk Management.
 Below, is a table indicating a suggested review of risks dependent on the risk rating whether, high, medium or low.